Interaction of geophysical flows with sea ice dynamics: The Stationary Hydrostatic Stokes Problem

-\begin{rem} Analogous results about stationary hydrostatic Stokes problems for pure Dirichlet or pure Neumann boundary conditions can be proven by the same technique.
-First of all note that it is sufficient to consider only inhomogeneous boundary condition, since the general case follows from linearity the problem.
-The case of pure (inhomogeneous) Neumann boundary conditions is treated by \cite[Section 3]{BHHS:22}. \end{rem}
+\begin{rem} Analogous results about stationary hydrostatic Stokes problems for pure Dirichlet or pure Neumann boundary conditions can be shown by the same technique.
+First of all, note that it is sufficient to consider only inhomogeneous boundary conditions, since the general case follows from linearity of the problem.
+The case of pure (inhomogeneous) Neumann boundary conditions is treated in \cite[Section~3]{BHHS:22}. \end{rem}